Build your own DIY Pikler Triangle with these easy to follow printable PDF plans, accompanied by a full video and photo tutorial!

 Here’s approximately what it cost me to build the Pikler triangle:

-Note, however, that I mentioned earlier that dowel rods at Home Depot are almost double the price of what I paid at Menards.
-I don't know why this is, but either way, if you don't have access to Menards you're probably looking at closer to $50 for this project than $30.
+Also worth mentioning is that that dowel rods at Home Depot are almost double the price of what I paid at Menards.
+I don’t know why this is, but either way, if you don’t have access to Menards you’re probably looking at closer to $50 for this project than $30.

 And, of course, the price goes up if you need to buy tools and/or general shop supplies.
 But hopefully this gives you a general idea of what it might cost.

 Plus I love building practical things – not only is this fun for kids, it builds motor skills at the same time!

 If you think you might build your own Pikler triangle, be sure to grab the printable plans so you know exactly what to do!

 And if you found this helpful, be sure to save it to Pinterest so you can find it again later!